 Get Help With Your Michigan Car Accident

-If you or your family has been involved in an auto accident at an intersection in Michigan, The Mike Morse Law Firm has the services you seek.
+If you or your family has been involved in a car accident at an intersection in Michigan, The Mike Morse Law Firm has the services you seek.
 For a free advice today, call 855-MIKE-WINS (855-645-3946) or email [email protected].
-You pay no fees until we win your case.
+You pay no fees until we win your Michigan car accident case.